tymyrddin/purple/source/docs/lantern/red-lanterns/scenarios/translation.md

 - Attacker knows: "I'm exploiting the poisoned control plane to hijack traffic"
 - Defender sees: BGP announcement that validates as VALID.
 Traffic routing changing.
 Services degrading.
 Possibly thousands of unrelated alerts because attacker triggered noise generation.

-The scenario must model what defenders see, when they see it, and with what ambiguity.
+The scenario models what defenders see, when they see it, and with what ambiguity.

 ## Narrative